Code-Institute-Submissions/project-5/README.md

 - JS now also checking how many recipes are found on input change
 - Create separate view for mobile devices search

+#### 1.6

+- Deployed to Heroku for testing the app on mobile devices
+- Added env variables and removed key.py as no longer in use

+#### 1.7

+- Send out the app to users for testing

+## Testing and improvements

+- xk lines of manual testing which I never documented :(
+- FIxed bug in add/edit recipe where JS was incorectly injecting maxlength of 60 instead of 150 in "Steps" section

 ### What could be done better

 - Could take the advantege of WTForms which could greatly speed up the development
 - MUCH better error handling.
 Right now minimum to none
 - Again tests has been done manualy or with litlle use of automated tests
 - Also need to push to GitHub more often and or number the pushes more clearly
 - Still think that this project is "better" done by SQL due to relation between recipes, tags and so on

-#### 1.6

-- Deployed to Heroku for testing the app on mobile devices
-- Added env variables and removed key.py as no longer in use